Flat bands and superconductivity induced by periodic strain in monolayer graphene

 Finite interaction in SLG limits the possibility of introducing superconductors through doping a Mott insulator.
 Based on this observation, we propose strain as a method available for reference, which would induce a rapid enhancement of next-nearest neighbor $d+id$ pairing susceptibility when the interaction exceeds the critical value $U_{c}(A)$.
 Although the range of charge density is limited as shown in Fig.~\ref{SMsign}, discussions about the strain-induced flat band and its effect on transport and magnetism are still meaningful.

+Last but not least, here we mainly focus on the out-of-plane deformation, which could be achieved when buckling of the membrane reduces elastic energy and results in intriguing periodic strain patterns\cite{science.1220335}, or it could be produced experimentally on suitable substrates\cite{Mao2020FB}.
+We would like to mention that tension or defects, inducing in-plane deformation, provides another effective method to cause the change of hopping constants, while it is much different from the out-of-plane deformation.
+Some of us authors have investigated the metal-insulator transition induced by in-plane deformation, considered another realistic situation for in-plane part to be dominant\cite{LFZhangStrain}.

-\underline{\it Acknowledgments} --- This work was supported by the NSFC (Nos.
-11974049 and 11734002) and NSAF U1930402.
+\underbar{\bf ACKNOWLEDGMENTS:} This work was supported by Beijing Natural Science Foundation (No. 1242022) and NSFC (Nos.
+12474218 and 12088101).
 The numerical simulations were performed at the HSCC of Beijing Normal University and on Tianhe-2JK in the Beijing Computational Science Research Center.